The-Lazy-Engineers/ADRSafe/README.md

 This project is a web application that recommends suitable drugs based on a user's symptoms.
 The system leverages a machine learning model trained on medical data to provide accurate and reliable suggestions.

 How to use:
-- Open the website and enter via the dropbox.
+- Open the website and enter symptoms faced by patient via the dropbox.
 - Click "Predict" to get the recommended drug.
 - Review the suggested drugs and read additional information.